INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it | Politics

 The church says its political arm, the Universal Peace Federation (UPF), has courted lawmakers and most of them are from the LDP because of its ideological proximity, although it has no direct affiliation to the party.
 POLITICAL CRISIS

-Prime Minister Fumio Kishida’s emphatic win in July’s upper house elections – days after Abe’s shooting - was supposed to tighten his grip on the LDP, still dominated by the ex-premier’s supporters.
-Instead, revelations over LDP links to the church and his decision to grant Abe, Japan’s longest-serving post war leader, a rare state funeral have triggered a crisis.
-An opinion poll published by Japan’s biggest daily, the Yomiuri, on Sept.
-5 showed that more than half of respondents opposed the funeral honours.
+Prime Minister Fumio Kishida's emphatic win in July's upper house elections – days after Abe's shooting - was supposed to tighten his grip on the LDP, still dominated by the ex-premier's supporters.
+Instead, revelations over LDP links to the church and his decision to grant Abe, Japan's longest-serving postwar leader, a rare state funeral have triggered a crisis.
+An opinion poll published on Monday by Japan's biggest daily, the Yomiuri, showed that more than half of respondents opposed the funeral honours.

 Five of the former followers interviewed by Reuters said the church directed its members to vote for LDP lawmakers who opposed LGBT rights and promoted traditional family values in line with church doctrine.
 "Church leaders tell members at gatherings or through online messengers to vote for LDP candidates," said one second-generation member.
 The 20-something office worker asked not to be identified because their parents - who were married at a mass church ceremony - remain senior members.